 There is a giant turtle built into the ground, a tire swing area, and a very hungry caterpillar trail.
 Everything at the garden was fun for all ages and really engaging.

 I liked that most of the activities were very open-ended, meaning the kids had to use their imagination and creativity to play with them.
 That is always the best kind of play.

-Third Stop: Lunch at State Diner
+Ithaca Day Trip, Stop 3: Lunch at State Diner

 We love a good diner, as you can tell by where we started breakfast.
 For lunch you can stop at State Diner or the Moosewood Restaurant.
 My kids like to eat breakfast food for all their meals so diners always offer a wide range of options.

 We also like to try new places when we plan day trips and try to do one meal out as a treat.
 If you are on budget for the day pack a picnic lunch to enjoy at our final stop of the day Taughannock Falls.